-(1) Amounts represent the aggregate expense recognized for financial statement reporting purposes in accordance with FASB Topic ASC 718 ("ASC 718") for stock and option awards granted to our named executive Officers.
+(1) Amounts represent the aggregate expense recognized for financial statement reporting purposes in accordance with ASC 718 for stock and option awards granted to our named executive officers.
 ASC 718 expense for the option awards is based on the fair value of the awards on the date of grant using an option-pricing model.
 The fair value of RSUs is based on the market price of our common stock on the date of grant.
-For more information, please see Note 4, Stockholders' Equity, of the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2018 regarding assumptions underlying valuation of equity awards.
+The fair value of PRSUs is calculated using the target payout of shares under the PRSU award and is based on the market price of our common stock on the date of grant and is further adjusted to take into consideration that the award contains a market condition.
+For more information, please see Note 4, Stockholders' Equity, of the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2020 regarding assumptions underlying valuation of equity awards.